 Bloomington Handmade Market founders Mia Beach, Sally Harless and Nicole Wolfersberger saw the need for an artistic venue in Bloomington that would enable contemporary, emerging artists and crafters to showcase their wares at an affordable price.
 During the summer of 2009, the Bloomington Handmade Market was born and has been going strong ever since!
 BHM is a bi-annual juried show, meaning that participating artists are selected from a pool of applicants.
 In selecting artists, we look for artists and crafters that are creating quality, unusual work of a type that we don't often see in more traditional craft fairs.
 Artists come from both Bloomington and around the Midwest to participate, and we are always looking for new artists to apply!
 On the "makers" page is a list of links to artists who have participated in the past, and browsing these can give you a good idea of the types of arts and crafts we seek.
 As of 2022, BHM holds two shows per year: Our Summer Fair happens in June on Kirkwood Avenue, right downtown in Bloomington, IN.
 Our Holiday Fair is the second Saturday/Sunday of November at the Monroe Convention Center.
 Admission to the show is always free and open to the public.
 The first BHM, in November of 2009 was held at the John Waldron Center for the Arts.
 With an unexpectedly high turnout of just over 1000 people, we knew the next one would have to be in a larger venue, so the Spring 2010 Market was held at KRC Banquets and Catering.
 Our third event was held at the Bloomington Convention Center, with over 1,600 patrons and 46 artists and crafters.
 With nearly 20 events under our belt, we've continually had 4,000+ people visit our events, spending an estimated $60,000 among our many booths!
 Future BHM events will continue to be held at the Convention Center (for the fall) and downtown for Summer. |

-The event is free to attend. |
+Both events are free to attend. |